 Gaze Duration.
-Visual attention to the image was recorded by the eyetracking hardware and software as the Total Gaze Duration (in milliseconds) that participants spent fixating on each of the images in the pair.
+Visual attention to the image was recorded by the eye-tracking hardware and software as the Total Gaze Duration (in milliseconds) that participants spent fixating on each of the images in the pair.
 This study uses raw visual attention scores (in milliseconds) as the measure of Total Gaze Duration.
 To avoid discarding valid peripheral attention data (see Purucker, Landwehr, Sprott, & Herrmann, 2013), the region coded for the image represented the whole area of the image itself.
 Therefore, each pair of images resulted in two AOIs.
-This study was particularly interested in the comparison mixed pairs were labeled as gaze duration on positive image and gaze duration on negative image respectively.
+This study was particularly interested in the comparison of total gaze duration on positive and negative images within the mixed-valence pairs.
+Therefore, the gaze duration scores on the two AOIs in the mixed pairs were labeled as gaze duration on positive image and gaze duration on negative image respectively.